Siege of Sarajevo: 1995

+Humanitarian airlift

 UNPROFOR launched its humanitarian airlift operations, providing Sarajevo with much-needed supplies from mid-1992 to the beginning of 1995.
 More than 13,000 flights were made over the course of more than three years.
 It was the most airlifts to a capital city since the Berlin airlifts.

 While capitalizing on the fact that the airport was under the control of UNPROFOR, defenders of Sarajevo began digging a tunnel beneath the runway that ran between the Sarajevo neighborhoods of Dobrinja and Butmir.
 It would be known as the "Sarajevo Tunnel".

-Over the course of the next three years, it would become the only land-based link besieged Sarajevo had with the rest of the world.
+It would become the only land link besieged Sarajevo had with the rest of the world.
 Several hundred people died while running across the airstrip, which was the only way in or out of besieged Sarajevo before the Sarajevo War Tunnel was dug.

 Atrocities

 The second half of 1992 and the first half of 1993 were the height of the siege of Sarajevo, and atrocities were committed during heavy fighting.
 Serb forces outside the city continuously shelled the government defenders.
 Inside the city, the Serbs controlled most of the major military positions and the supply of arms.
 With snipers taking up positions in the city, signs reading Pazite, Snajper! ("Beware, Sniper!") became commonplace and certain particularly dangerous streets, most notably Ulica Zmaja od Bosne, the main street which eventually leads to the airport, were known as "sniper alleys".
 The sniper killings of Admira Ismić and Boško Brkić, a mixed Bosnian-Serbian couple who tried to cross the lines, became a symbol of the suffering in the city and the basis of Romeo and Juliet in Sarajevo, but it is unknown from which side the snipers opened fire.

 Within Bosniak-held areas of Sarajevo, public services quickly collapsed and the crime rate skyrocketed.
 During the first year of the siege, the 10th Mountain Division of the ARBiH, led by a rogue commander, Mušan Topalović, engaged in a campaign of mass executions of Serb civilians who still lived within the Bosniak-held areas.
 Many of the victims were transported to the Kazani pit near Sarajevo, where they were executed and buried in a mass grave.

 Bosnian Serb offensives were mounted to take over some neighbourhoods, especially in Novo Sarajevo.
-To counterbalance the siege, on 30 May 1992 the Security Council demanded Sarajevo Airport be included in a Sarajevo security zone, which was opened to UN airlifts in late June; Sarajevo's survival became strongly dependent on them.
 Compared with the siege force, the Bosnian government forces were very poorly armed.
 Bosnian black market criminals who joined the army at the outset of the war illegally smuggled arms into the city through Serb lines, and raids on Serb-held positions within the city yielded more.